-I don’t believe that anyone can have a well-informed discussion about healthcare policy without first turning an eye towards rural health in the U.S. There are many different ways to define an area as “rural,” but it’s fair to say that 15-20% of the total population in America lives in a rural area.
-I am in that 15-20% segment of the population, and I happen to work in the field of health insurance/healthcare, which explains my personal interest in both health literacy and rural health.
+I don’t believe that anyone can have a well-informed discussion about healthcare policy without first turning an eye towards rural health in the U.S. There are many different ways to define an area as “rural.”
+Still, it’s fair to say that 15-20% of America’s total population lives in a rural area.
+I am in that 15-20% segment of the population, and I happen to work in health insurance/healthcare, which explains my interest in health literacy and rural health.

 At County Health Rankings and Roadmaps, I entered the county that I live in, and this is what I found: